 Taking a one-shot lead over Ramos into the final round, Gill started hot with three birdies over his first four holes to extend his advantage to five shots.
 However, dropped shots at Holes 6 and 9 and some great play by Ramos and Lee saw his advantage cut back to one.

-The nail-biting action continued into the final stretch, with Lee taking the lead with a four-foot birdie at the par-three 12th hole, while Gill responded with his own birdie at the par-five 13th after finding the green in two.
+The nail-biting action continued into the final stretch, with Lee tying the lead with a four-foot birdie at the par-three 12th hole, while Gill responded with his own birdie at the par-five 13th after finding the green in two.
 The Indian player made three straight bogeys from Hole 14, but neither Lee nor Ramos managed to pull away.

 Gill made use of his length again at the dogleg-left par-four 17th, hitting a monster drive over the green and almost chipping in.
 The three players reached the par-five 18th with Lee holding a one-stroke lead on 14-under-par.